Annie Cordy: 1971–1980

-In 1971, she played Nelly in Le Chat directed by Pierre Granier-Deferre.
-The film starred also Jean Gabin and Simone Signoret.
-The film was very well received with more than one million tickets sold.
-She also started, this same year a new musical, "Indien vaut mieux que deux tu l'auras", where she starred with Pierre Doris.
+In 1971, she played Nelly in Le Chat, directed by Pierre Granier-Deferre.
+The film also starred Jean Gabin and Simone Signoret, and was very well received, with more than one million tickets sold.
+She also started a new musical, "Indien vaut mieux que deux tu l'auras", where she starred with Pierre Doris.

 In 1972, she starred in the titular role of the French version of Hello, Dolly!.
 She also played Brigitte in "Les galets d'Étretat".
 The movie is directed by Sergio Gobbi and starred Virna Lisi.
 Then, she played Andrée in "Les portes de feu", alongside Emmanuelle Riva and Jacques Balutin.

 In 1973, she played Nina in Tre per una grande rapina, with Michel Constantin and Adolfo Celi.
 She also played in "La dernière bourrée à Paris", in which she worked for the fifth time with the director Raoul André and starred alongside Francis Blanche, Roger Coggio, Micheline Dax, Michel Galabru, Marion Game, and Tony Kendall.
 She played in "Elle court, elle court la banlieue" directed by Gérard Pirès and starring Marthe Keller, Jacques Higelin, Robert Castel, Ginette Leclerc, Claude Piéplu, Alice Sapritch, Victor Lanoux, Daniel Prévost, Coluche, Diane Kurys, and Miou-Miou.
 The film was a success with more than a million and a half tickets sold.

 In 1974, she released La bonne du curé.
-This song became a classic and is one of her greatest successes with more than two million worldwide.
+This song became a classic and is one of her greatest successes with more than two million sales worldwide.
 At the same time, she continued to make movies like "Les gaspards", directed by Pierre Tchernia and starring Michel Serrault, Philippe Noiret, Michel Galabru, Charles Denner, Gérard Depardieu, Chantal Goya, Roger Carel, Daniel Ivernel, Jean Carmet, and Gérard Hernandez.
-She also played Pupa in the Italian movie Commissariato di notturna, directed by Guido Leoni and starring Rosanna Schiaffino, Gastone Moschin, George Ardisson, Emma Danieli, Giacomo Furia, Gisela Hahn, Leopoldo Trieste, Maurice Ronet, Luciano Salce, Carlo Giuffré, Aldo Bufi Landi, Jean Lefebvre, Michele Gammino, Roger Coggio, Nerina Montagnani, Lorenzo Piani, Luciano Rossi, Bruno Scipioni, and Alfredo Varelli.
+She also played Pupa in the Italian movie Commissariato di notturna, directed by Guido Leoni and starring Rosanna Schiaffino, Gastone Moschin, George Ardisson, Emma Danieli, Giacomo Furia, Gisela Hahn, Leopoldo Trieste, Maurice Ronet, Luciano Salce, Carlo Giuffrè, Aldo Bufi Landi, Jean Lefebvre, Michele Gammino, Roger Coggio, Nerina Montagnani, Lorenzo Piani, Luciano Rossi, Bruno Scipioni, and Alfredo Varelli.